openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 ### CGMS
 Medtronic CGMS is currently NOT supported.

-### Manual use of Pump
+### Manual use of pump
 You should avoid manually doing treatments things on your pump.
-All commands (Bolus, TBR) should go through AndroidAPS, but if it happens that you will do manual commands, do NOT run commands with frequency less than 3 minutes (so if you do 2 boluses (for whatever reason), second should be started at least 3 minutes after first one.
+All commands (bolus, TBR) should go through AndroidAPS, but if it happens that you will do manual commands, do NOT run commands with frequency less than 3 minutes (so if you do 2 boluses (for whatever reason), second should be started at least 3 minutes after first one).

 ## Timezone changes and DST (Daylight Saving Time) or Traveling with Medtronic Pump and AndroidAPS